 The project also launched an online caucus through the X app that centered around being LGBTQIA+ in Zimbabwe and was listened to by 370 people.
 It was also used to have conversations around access to CSE in Zimbabwe and how the lack of access had stifled the experiences of LGBTQIA+ Zimbabweans.
 The third phase of the project consisted of a three-part social media campaign that employed the use of comedy and satire to convey sex positive messages to Zimbabwean youth and attracted 553 views by the time the project ended.
 Through these activities, the project created a culture of freedom of expression in Zimbabwe and contributed to accessible resources for the LGBTQIA+ community and by extension the broader society in Zimbabwe.

-Jordan was a participant in the IVLP Project A Global Moment in Time- Reflections on Diversity, Equity, Inclusion, and Accessibility, organized by the U.S. Department of State and Meridian International Center.
+Jordan was a participant in the IVLP Project A Global Moment in Time- Reflections on Diversity, Equity, Inclusion, and Accessibility, organized by the U.S. Department of State and Meridian International Center, in partnership with Cleveland Council on World Affairs and Global Ties San Francisco.

 Jordan's exchange experience led to the development of her IVLP Impact Award Project: "When we were in Cleveland, Ohio we got to visit the LGBTQIA+ Center and took a tour of their facility.
 While we were on the tour, we went into one of their rooms, and they had an afternoon program for LGBTQIA+ youth who just needed a safe space to be and just have company of those in their community.
 This really touched me as I would have loved to have a space like that when I was younger.
 Seeing those LGBTQIA+ youths existing in a safer environment prompted me to think of the younger generation of LGBTQIA+ persons that exist in my country.
 It prompted me to think of what can be done to make life easier for them and make information about life as an LGBTQIA+ person more accessible to them.
 This then inspired my project around creating more dialogue around the need for information amongst young people, especially vulnerable youths who lack information."